tigera/docs/calico-enterprise/compliance/encrypt-cluster-pod-traffic.mdx

 - EKS using AWS CNI
 - AKS using Azure CNI

-**Supported traffic for encryption**
+**Supported encryption**

-- Pod-to-pod traffic
+- Host-to-host encryption for pod traffic
-- Host-to-host traffic (only for managed clusters deployed on EKS and AKS)
+- Encryption for direct node-to-node communication - supported only on managed clusters deployed on EKS and AKS

 **Required**

 - On all nodes in the cluster that you want to participate in {{site.prodname}} encryption, verify that the operating system(s) on the nodes are {% include open-new-window.html text='installed with WireGuard' url='https://www.wireguard.com/install/' %}.

-  > **Note**: Some node operating systems do not support Wireguard, or do not have it installed by default.
-Enabling {{site.prodname}} Wireguard encryption does not require all nodes to be installed with Wireguard.
-However, traffic to or from a node that does not have Wireguard installed, will not be encrypted.
+  > **Note**: Some node operating systems do not support WireGuard, or do not have it installed by default.
+Enabling {{site.prodname}} WireGuard encryption does not require all nodes to be installed with WireGuard.
+However, traffic to or from a node that does not have WireGuard installed, will not be encrypted.
   {: .alert .alert-info}

 - IP addresses for every node in the cluster.
 This is required to establish secure tunnels between the nodes. {{site.prodname}} can automatically do this using [IP Setting]({{site.baseurl}}/reference/node/configuration#ip-setting) and [IP autodetection methods]({{site.baseurl}}/reference/node/configuration#ip-autodetection-methods) available under [calico/node]({{site.baseurl}}/reference/node/configuration) resource.
-    - Under [installation]({{site.baseurl}}/reference/installation/api), set the [autodetection method]({{site.baseurl}}/reference/installation/api#operator.tigera.io/v1.NodeAddressAutodetection) (`nodeAddressAutodetectionV4` and/or `nodeAddressAutodetectionV6`) for your cluster.

 ### How to